History of Christianity in Ireland: Anglo-Normans

 In December 1154, Henry Plantagenet, Duke of Normandy and Aquitaine, by the Treaty of Wallingford and a large fleet, became in addition Henry II, King of England.
 In that same month an Englishman, Nicholas Breakspeare, was elected Pope Adrian IV.
 Henry intended, as shown by his later Constitutions of Clarendon, to establish the supremacy of the civil law and courts above the ecclesiastical law and courts.
 In the first full year of Henry's reign (1155) he procured the papal bull Laudabiliter from the Hertfordshire-born Pope Adrian IV, authorizing Henry to proceed to conquer Ireland "to check the torrent of wickedness to reform evil manners, to sow the seeds of virtue".
 The quid pro quo was the condition that a penny should be yearly paid from each house to the See of Rome (the still extant Peter's Pence).
 Henry and the Pope also had other reasons (see Henry II, section "Lordship over Ireland").
 The invasion was put aside while Henry attended to other matters.
 Henry continued to battle the supreme power of the Church, and Thomas Becket in England.
 In 1166, Henry took the opportunity to accede to the request by displaced Irish Rí of Leinster, Diarmait Mac Murchada, for assistance in regaining his Irish territory.
 A first contingent of the Norman Invasion of Ireland came to Ireland in 1169 under Maurice Fitzgerald, followed by a stronger force under Strongbow (Richard de Clare, 2nd Earl of Pembroke) in 1170, the year Thomas à Beckett was murdered.
-In 1171 Henry himself landed at Waterford and proceeded to Dublin, where he spent the winter, and received the submission of most of the Irish chiefs.
+In 1171 Henry himself landed at Waterford and proceeded to Dublin, where he spent the winter, and received the submission of all but two Irish chiefs.
 This submission was outlined in the Treaty of Windsor 1175.